acoupi/acoupi/docs/tutorials/configuration.md

 | `recording_saving.frequency_interval` | int (min.) | 0 | Interval duration in minutes between period of time to save recordings. | Set to zero if not using this parameter. |

-#### acoupi.programs.connected
+### acoupi.programs.connected

-The example below shows the added parameters for the _acoupi_ _connected_ program.

-This program comes with a messaging section to configure the parameters to the send messages to a remote server.
+The _acoupi connected_ program extends the  _acoupi default_ program by adding configuration options for sending messages to a remote server.
+It retains all the settings from the _acoupi default_ program but introduces new parameters for network communication.

+Messages can be sent using either the HTTP or MQTT protocol.
+At least one of these protocols must be configured.
+If neither protocol is setup, the program will raise an error.

-The messages to be sent and their associated status is stored in a database named `messages.db` on the home directory in a folder titled `storages/`.
+The messages and their statuses, indicating if they have been sent, and whether this was a success or a failure, are stored in a database called `messages.db`.
+By default, this file is located in the `storages/` folder in the home directory.

-The value of `message_send_interval` indicates that messages will be sent every 120 seconds, while the `heartbeat_interval` indicates that `heartbeat_message` are sent every 10 minutes.
-Messages are sent via the HTTP and MQTT protocols.
+The `message_send_interval` parameter controls how frequently the _acoupi_ program checks for new messages to send (i.e., 120 seconds by default).
+Similarly, the `heartbeat_interval` determines how often a `heartbeat_message`is sent (i.e., 10 minutes by default).

 !!!
-Example "> acoupi config get"
+Example "CLI Output: _acoupi config get_"

     ```json
     {